PimpinPumpkin/Smartsheet-PowerShell-Backup/README.md

     $debug = $false  # Enable debug mode to display additional output
     $retentionMonths = 3  # Duration in months to keep downloaded files before deletion

-### Internal Functions

-    verifySheetID: Checks if the sheet ID is provided.
-If not, an error is thrown.
-    Ensure-FolderExists: Ensures the target directory exists; if not, it creates it.
-    attachmentObjectFirstURL: Helper function to construct URLs for downloading attachments.

 ### Get the details of a sheet

     Smartsheet -Action Get-Sheet -SheetID "2984863124639620"